TrtleTunnl/AoE2-TurtleTowers/README.md

 > Trees set to [90] wood (reduces cut time by 10%)

+> Scattered dots of land terrain (leaves/snow) around the map to speed up forest clear and add deer

 > [7] starting villagers

 > Livestock and huntables set to [100] food